 This course is designed for students who do not possess the skills to enter a high school Algebra 1 course.
 It focuses on building number sense, operations with fractions and decimals, order of operations, area and perimeter, measurement, and problem solving.
 Students will be introduced to linear equations, graphing, and inequalities.

 A first course in Algebra that teaches and develops a systematic approach to problem solving.
-The course begins with review of skills related to variables, exponents, order of operations, and the distributive property.
-Students then begin study of linear equations, functions, and inequalities as well as exponential, quadratic, polynomial, and rational functions.
+It begins with a review of skills related to variables, exponents, order of operations, simplifying and evaluating algebraic expressions, and properties of equality.
+Then the course will examine linear equations, inequalities, systems of linear equations, factoring, and quadratic functions.

-Prerequisite: B or higher in UW Pre-Calculus and signature of current math teacher.
+Prerequisites: B or higher in MA1128 or A in MA1103 and permission of math instructor.

-Prerequisite: Successful completion of AP Calculus AB and math instructor recommendation.
+Prerequisites: Successful completion of AP Calculus AB and permission of math instructor.

 AP Calculus BC is designed to develop mathematical knowledge conceptually, guiding the student to connect topics and representations throughout the course and to apply strategies and techniques to accurately solve diverse types of problems.
 Calculus BC reviews the concepts in Calculus AB, adding additional topics.
 It is designed to qualify students for credit in a college course which is one level beyond Calculus AB.
 Students will take the AP Exam in the Spring.